pranavraikote/pranavraikote/README.md

 ![visitors](https://komarev.com/ghpvc/?username=pranavraikote)
 -->

-I'm a graduate in Computer Science & Engineering from BMSIT&M, Bangalore.
-More than 2 years of R&D experience in building solutions using Deep Learning.
-Well versed in Natural Language Processing, Computer Vision and Time Series domains.
-Looking forward to solve hard problems, contribute to the upliftment of the society and create an impact with the help of technology.
-Always open for consulting, collaborations and mentoring.
+I'm a computer science and engineering graduate from BMSIT&M, Bangalore with over 3 years of R&D experience in building solutions using deep learning.
+My expertise includes natural language processing, computer vision, and time series domains.
+I've successfully built and deployed several deep learning models for image and text classification, sentiment analysis, time-series analysis, anomaly detection, non-intrusive load monitoring and also recommender systems.
+I've mentored several aspiring data scientists and have helped them build their skills in machine learning and deep learning.

+Recently, I have been working on Generative AI and allied fields like Prompt Engineering.
+When I'm not working on any projects, I enjoy hiking, painting and photography.
+I'm also an avid reader and enjoy keeping up with the latest developments in the field.
+I'm always looking for exciting new challenges, and I'm eager to connect with others who share my passion for using technology to make a positive impact on society.

 - 🔭 Currently working at [Plexflo](https://www.plexflo.com/)
 - 🌱 Creating Tutorials on [Deep Learning (Tensorflow)](https://github.com/pranavraikote/Tensorflow-Tutorials), Data Science, Image Processing, Computer Vision & NLP
-- 💬 Ask me about Deep Learning, Computer Vision, NLP, GANs, Autonomous Vehicles, Medical Image Processing
+- 💬 Ask me about Generative AI, Deep Learning, NLP, Computer Vision, Autonomous Vehicles, Medical Image Processing
 - 👯 Looking forward to collaborate on Computer Vision & NLP Projects
-- ⚡ Areas of Interests: Photography, Cooking, Gardening
 - :necktie: Find my Portfolio [here](http://pranavraikote.com)

 [![pranavraikote github stats](https://github-readme-stats.vercel.app/api?username=pranavraikote&show_icons=true&theme=default&count_private=true&theme=transparent)](https://github.com/anuraghazra/github-readme-stats)